venky-22/venky-22/readme.md

 ## Connect with Me

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/venkatesh-waran/) or reach out via email at [your.email@example.com].
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/venkatesh-waran/).

 ---